Reckless Driving Violations and Penalties

 In other words, driving behavior that obviously poses a threat to people or property is considered reckless driving.
 The word "obviously" is important here because, in most states, making an honest mistake doesn't qualify as reckless driving—the conduct needs to be egregious enough that the driver reasonably should have been aware of the danger posed.

-Types of Conduct That Could Qualify as Reckless Driving Under General Definitions
+Types of Conduct Considered Reckless Driving

-As you might imagine, there are countless scenarios that could fall under the general definition of reckless driving.
-However, here are some illustrations:
+The hallmarks of reckless driving are dangerousness and a conscious disregard for the risk on the part of the driver.
+As you might imagine, countless scenarios could fall under the general definition of reckless driving.
+Here are just a few illustrations.

-• Driving absurdly fast.
 Lots of motorists break speed limits.
 But when a driver exceeds the speed limit by a huge amount (for example, driving 100 miles per hour on a city street), the substantial danger it poses to others is plain to see.
 Excessive speeding alone can certainly lead to a reckless driving conviction.

 A handful of states, in addition to a general definition, have specific definitions of conduct that is considered per se reckless driving.
 Per se reckless driving laws might specify conduct such as: